Cluster and then Embed: A Modular Approach for Visualization: The Cluster+Embed approach

 \subsection{Step 2: Embed each cluster separately}

 For the second step, any embedding method can be used to separately embed each of the clusters obtained in Step~1.
 This gives us an embedding $\{y_i\}_{i=1}^n$.
-In general, any method will incur some distortion when embedding high-dimensional data into two dimensions, but by embedding each cluster individually we can produce an embedding which suffers from less distortion than if we were to embed all of the data together.
+In general, any method will incur some distortion when embedding high-dimensional data into two dimensions, but by embedding each cluster individually we aim to produce an embedding that suffers from less distortion than if we were to embed all of the data together.
 An added advantage is that, when applying a separation between clusters as described in Step~3, we can more intentionally minimize or even avoid overlap of different clusters.

 The choice of embedding method can be guided by what the practitioner hopes to gain from the visualization at the cluster level.
 If distance preservation is desired, PCA or Isomap may be an appropriate choice.
-If preservation of local structure is more important, a method that directly aims to embed a local neighborhood graph of the cluster could be used.
-For example, if the user wants to optimize for $k$NN recall for a particular $k$, a method for embedding nearest neighbor graphs could be used, e.g., the LOE algorithm proposed by \citet{terada2014}, which uses a majorization approach to minimizing
+Landmark methods could be used to reduce the computation time if clusters contain a large number of points \cite{silva2002global, de2004sparse}.
+If preservation of local structure is important, a method that directly aims to embed a local neighborhood graph of the cluster could be used.
+For example, if the user wants to optimize for $k$NN recall for a particular $k$, a method for embedding nearest neighbor graphs could be used.
+Methods based on triplet comparisons (e.g. point $i$ is closer to point $j$ than point $l$) are outlined in \citet{vankadara2023insights}.
+In practice, we found that the TriMap algorithm \citep{amid2019trimap} is both effective and efficient at handling large clusters.

-where $\cN_i \subset \{1, \dots, n\}$ indexes the set of $k$ nearest neighbors of $x_i$ among $\{x_j, j \ne i\}$, and $\nu$ is a tuning parameter.
-Practically speaking, we found the gradient descent implementation of LOE by \citet{vankadara2023insights} converges faster and results in a higher quality embedding as measured by the $k$NN recall compared to the majorization approach.

-Note that LOE is based only on ordinal information, and so we synchronize the scales of the cluster embeddings before the next step.
-To do this, when using LOE as the embedding method we propose to scale all $y_i \in \mathcal{C}_l$ by
+Note that if the embedding method is based only on ordinal information, synchronization of the scales of the cluster embeddings is necessary before the next step.
+To do this, we propose to scale all $y_i \in \mathcal{C}_l$ by

 where $\gamma_l$ comes from minimizing the quadratic loss between the embedded distances and original dissimilarities